- API Guide

 If your computer is offline, you may download plugins using another computer and transfer

 Downloading plugins directly from the VCV Library is not supported at this time.

 Install third-party plugins at your own risk.
 Like VST plugins, installing plugins from unknown sources may compromise your computer and personal information.

-Download the plugin ZIP package from the vendor’s website to
+Download the plugin package from the vendor’s website to

 Rack will extract and load the plugin upon launch.